 - Averted in many jurisdictions in Real Life.
 Many do not allow first responders to declare someone dead unless it's blatantly obvious, like decapitation or decomposition.
 Otherwise, the responder has to do the standard lifesaving procedures (CPR and the like) until a certified doctor can declare the person dead.

-- And even then, protocol is for the patient to have no heart beat or respiration for at least a full minute - and to be at close to or above normal body temperature.
-As noted, the Chunky Salsa Rule does apply.
+- Even then, protocol is for the patient to have no heart beat or respiration for at least a full minute - and to be at close to or above normal body temperature.
+The Chunky Salsa Rule does apply.